Helen Lundeberg: Move to abstraction

-Notable achievements

-Helen was gifted child since high school she was one of the few who was selected to take part in a study ran by Dr. Lewis Terman from Stanford University.
+Achievements and legacy

 In 1949, Lundeberg was awarded first purchase prize for The Clouds in the "Ninth Invitational Purchase Prize Art Exhibition", sponsored by the Chaffey Community Art Association, California.
 In 1950, she received $1,000 First Purchase Award for Spring in the "1950 Annual Exhibition/Artists of Los Angeles and Vicinity."
 Los Angeles County Museum.

-Helen Lundeberg's paintings have been exhibited widely in prominent museums, including the J. Paul Getty Museum in Los Angeles, Whitney Museum of American Art in New York, the San Francisco Museum of Modern Art, the Brooklyn Museum, Los Angeles County Museum of Art, Nora Eccles Harrison Museum of Art at Utah State University and the National Museum of American Art in Washington D.C.
+Helen Lundeberg's paintings have been exhibited widely in prominent museums, including the J. Paul Getty Museum in Los Angeles, Whitney Museum of American Art in New York, the San Francisco Museum of Modern Art, the Brooklyn Museum, Los Angeles County Museum of Art, Nora Eccles Harrison Museum of Art at Utah State University and the National Museum of American Art in Washington, D.C.
 Her work was most recently included in the J. Paul Getty Museum's Pacific Standard Time: Crosscurrents in L.A.
 Painting and Sculpture, 1950–1970, and in the Los Angeles County Museum of Art exhibition titled In Wonderland: The Surrealist Adventures of Women Artists in Mexico and the United States.

+Helen Lundeberg’s estate has been represented exclusively by Louis Stern Fine Arts since 2003.
+The gallery mounted scholarly monographic exhibitions of Lundeberg’s work in 2004, 2007, and 2019, and mounted joint exhibitions of Feitelson and Lundeberg’s oeuvres in 2011 and 2013.

-The American band, Sonic Youth have a song called "Helen Lundeberg" on their 2006 album Rather Ripped, whose lyrics list the titles of Lundeberg's paintings included in her exhibition Illusory Landscape at Louis Stern Fine Arts.
+The American band Sonic Youth have a song called "Helen Lundeberg" on their 2006 album Rather Ripped, whose lyrics list the titles of Lundeberg's paintings included in her exhibition Illusory Landscape at Louis Stern Fine Arts.